varspijoyan/nexcent/README.md

 ### About

-Simple single page website deployed on Netlify.
-This website has only router for main page, there is no registration page added, no home, features, community, blog and pricing pages added, and no apis fetched.
+Simple Landing page website deployed on Netlify.
+This website has  routes for main page, registration page and login page.
+There is no home, features, community, blog and pricing pages added, and no apis fetched.
 Used 3 libraries

 1. [hamburger-react](https://www.npmjs.com/package/hamburger-react) - to display responsive menu